-Any attempts to communicate with them have been met with silence (excluding LOGO, who usually explicitly declines communication), and there are no methods to track them, or even definitively confirm their existence, outside of LOGO's material appearances.
+Any attempts to communicate with them have been met with silence (excluding LOGO, who usually explicitly declines communication, and on rare occasions, agrees to communication), and there are no methods to track them, or even definitively confirm their existence, outside of LOGO's material appearances.

 The only official documentation in the Grand Archives of the AIs' existence is the studies done on Atomic AI.

 Consequently, the rest of this documentation is written with the implication that this data has been provided by LOGO.